hanneskuettner/directus-extension-group-tabs-interface/README.md

 # Directus Tab Group Interface

+A tab group interface for Directus.
+This interface allows you to group fields into tabs as an alternative to the default accordion group.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./docs/screenshot-dark.png">
   <img alt="Screenshot of the tab group interface" src="./docs/screenshot-light.png">
 </picture>

-## Introduction

-This extension provides a tab group interface as an alternative to the accordion group interface.

 ## Installation